illusori/space-engineers-zi-bar-charts/README.md

 bg_color | #000000 | Hex value for the background colour.
 good_color | #00D000 | Hex value for highlighting "good" values.
 bad_color | #D00000 | Hex value for highlighting "bad" values.
+font | Monospace | Font to use for labels.
+I'd advise Monospace or Debug. font_size | 1.0 | Size of font to use compared to default.
+0.65 works well for large cockpit panels. frame_padding | 24.0 | How much padding to put on frames.
+Make sure to leave room for labels: 24 is a good value for a size 1 font and 18 is good for a 0.65 font.

 FIXME: (not currently true) The scale is automatically set by some heuristics that sorta make sense and seem to work for me.